 Unlike a lot of cryptocurrency wallets, Exodus allows users to access their private keys.
 Enabling users to have complete control over their crypto assets.
 These private keys, which are also known as your backup phrase or “Recovery Seed Phrase” (in Exodus) are extremely important and should never be shared (not even with Exodus support).

 If you were to suddenly forget your password or lose/damage your laptop or PC where Exodus is installed, these are the keys to restoring your wallet.
-The recovery seed phrase is made up of 12 words and must be written down in order, spelled correctly, and kept somewhere safe offline.
+The recovery seed phrase is made up of 12 words and must be written down in order, spelt correctly, and kept somewhere safe offline.

 Do not share them with others, unless you want them to have access to your funds.
 Your recovery seed phrase can be found under your “Settings“, “Backup” and “Recovery Seed Phrase“.

 There are a few ways that you can contact Exodus Support.
 Exodus has a very comprehensive list of FAQs that should answer any basic questions.
 However, if more support is required you can email support, send a message via Twitter, or contact their helpdesk.

 I’ve personally used their email support a few times and when I contacted them while creating this Exodus wallet review, their support team was quick to respond.
 Unlike other crypto platforms, I found them to be extremely helpful and provide a prompt response.
 Obviously, during bull markets, replies may be slower.

 Exodus Mobile Wallet

 Exodus released its mobile app on the 1st of July 2019.
 The great news is that for those of you who have installed the wallet on your desktop, is that you can now sync with the mobile app.
 The mobile app allows you to send, receive and exchange your crypto while on the go.